 Stormwater permits are designed to drive industrial operations to install treatment.
-The goal for the WQ Team is to continue to locate and source those treatment solutions that remove pollutants and are cost effective.
+The goal for the WQ Team is to continue to build treatment solutions that remove pollutants and are cost effective.
 In the past, the Port has piloted membrane filtration solutions and mixed blends of various media that adsorb pollutants.
-Port technical and Maintenance staff are working to develop a solution for zinc.
+Port technical and Maintenance staff have developed a media blend that captures zinc in the maintenance yard and are exporting that solution to tenants.